Code4SA/medicine-price-registry/README.md

 To work on this project locally, you'll need the following:
 - Python
 - Django
-- django-pipeline
-- yuglify (npm install -g yuglify)
+- yuglify (sudo npm install -g yuglify)

-If you want to run the code locally.
+If you want to run the code locally:

     git clone https://github.com/Code4SA/medicine-price-registry.git
     cd medicine-price-registry